tobydriscoll/udmath305/_notes/introduction/30-qualitative-methods.md

 ## Slope field/Direction field

-Suppose now $y'=f(t,y)$ (FlaShi).
+Suppose now $y'=f(t,y)$ (FlaSh).
 (This includes the previous case, of course.)
 One device for getting some understanding of the solutions is the *slope field* or direction field of the ODE.
 At points in the $(t,y)$ plane, we evaluate $f$.
 Since that gives the slope of the solution there, we draw a tiny tangent line having that slope.
 The result gives a good idea of how solutions will look.

 ```matlab
 function slopefield(f,tbounds,ybounds)